MicrosoftDocs/win32/desktop-src/WmiSdk/scriptingstandardconsumersetting.md

 Qualifiers: [**MaxLen**](standard-qualifiers.md) (64)
 </dt> </dl>

-A short description of an object—a one line string.
+A short description of an object a one line string.
 Contains the string **ScriptingStandardConsumerSetting** because this is a singleton class.

 </dd> <dt>